bob1de/djexcept/README.md

 arguments the request, the exception object and at least the keyword arguments listed in the previous section, because these, if unspecified at time of registration, will be filled with default values.
-It must return a ``django.http.response.HttpResponse`` object or ``None``, in which case the exception isn't handled by djexcept and Django's regular exception handling kicks in.
+It must return either a ``django.http.response.HttpResponse`` object or ``None``, in which case the exception isn't handled by djexcept and Django's regular exception handling sets in.

 If your custom handler doesn't care about some of the mandatory keyword arguments, you could insert a ``**kwargs`` at the end of its argument